up-for-grabs/up-for-grabs.net/README.md

 ## Testing the site locally

-If you haven't already done it, clone the repository to your machine:
+If you haven't already, clone the repository to your machine:

 ```
 git clone https://github.com/dahlbyk/up-for-grabs.net.git